July/August 2024 Preview

 Convergence

-Museums are equipped to do remarkable work in bringing new perspectives to people, finding common grounds amid division, and deeply examining biases and how to remove them.
+Museums are equipped to do remarkable work in bringing new perspectives to people, finding common grounds amid division, and deeply examining biases and how to mitigate them.
 Find out how—and why this work is more important than ever—in this must-read issue of Museum.

-Individual and Museum Tier 2, Tier 3, Ally, and Industry Members can access the full digital edition, which includes all articles, more news from across the field, and other features including news from the team at AAM.
+Preview select articles from this issue of Museum below.
+Individual and Museum Tier 2, Tier 3, Ally, and Industry Members can access the full digital edition.

 In this issue: